siangooding/lexical_simplification/README.md

 ## Usage

 The main file summing up the whole pipeline is [pipeline_readability](./pipeline_readability.py).
-Other folders or files either include helpers, modules or specific experiment.
+Other folders or files either include helpers, modules or specific experiments.
 If looking more in detail at one experiment, `exp` should be in the folder name and a corresponding README in the folder.

 ## Structure